Optimize Guide

 Fields

 Each adjustment records the inventory item, the quantity change (positive to add, negative to remove), the unit, and optional notes explaining the reason.
-Adjustments affect inventory quantities when their status is set to Completed.
+Adjustments apply to inventory quantities as soon as they are saved — there is no separate status step.

 All adjustments are logged to the audit trail with full before/after values for accountability.